linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 20.08.2022 (announcement)
+- We got a crazy idea that could make the world a little bit better.
+- We need some time to plan and expand the project...

 ### 20.08.2022 (announcement Write)
 - All of **Write**'s features work flawlessly.
 - Our test run was successful.